-Total, Neonatal & Post-Neonatal Mortality Trends: New Zealand vs. Hutt Valley DHB
+Total, Neonatal & Post-Neonatal Mortality Trends: New Zealand vs. Northland

 In New Zealand during 1990-2005, total, neonatal and post-neonatal mortality all declined, with the most rapid declines occurring during the early-mid 1990s.
 Since 1998-99 however, total and neonatal mortality rates have become more static.
-In Hutt Valley DHB during this period, total and post-neonatal mortality declined, while trends in neonatal mortality were more difficult to interpret (Figure 11).
+In Northland during this period, total and post-neonatal mortality was higher than the New Zealand average, while neonatal mortality was more similar (Figure 11).